JSorngard/lambert_w/README.md

 reduction in accuracy.
 This reduction in accuracy has not been quantified by the author of this crate.

-The crate is `no_std`, but can optionally depend on the standard library through features for a potential performance gain.
+The crate is `no_std` compatible, but can optionally depend on the standard library through features for a potential performance gain.

 ## Examples